How to Have a Healthy Relationship with Social Media

-Social media has become such a big part of our lives; we sometimes don’t even realize how much time we spend scrolling through our feeds.
-It’s the last thing many of us look at before we go to bed and the first thing we check when we wake up – but does interacting with social media hurt our mental health?
+Social media has become a standard part of our lives, and sometimes we don’t even realize how much time we spend scrolling through the various feeds.
+It’s the last thing many of us look at before we go to bed and the first thing we check in the morning – but does interacting with social media hurt our mental health?

-1. Schedule time to use social media and times to step away.
-As with most things, balance is the key to having healthy habits on social media.
-You can set aside time when you can surf the web, and times when you log off and ignore notifications.
-It is particularly important when you’re spending time with friends or family and before you go to sleep.
+1. Schedule Time to Use Social Media and Plan Intervals to Step Away.
+Balance is the key (as is often the case) to forming healthy habits on social media.
+Experts recommended setting aside time to browse as well as planning stints to log off and ignore notifications.
+It’s particularly important to stay off social media when you’re spending time with friends or family and before you go to sleep.
 It may be helpful to use an old-fashioned alarm clock to wake up in the morning, so you can leave your phone in the other room when it’s time to go to bed.

-2. Be clear about what your purpose is when logging onto a social media site and stick to it.
+2. Understand your Purpose when Logging into Social Media and Stick to it.
 We’ve all gone online to check the time of a birthday party next week and found ourselves, an hour later, watching video after video.
-Be thoughtful about why you’re logging into a site and then make sure you sign off when you’re finished.
+Be thoughtful about why you’re logging into a site and sign off when you’re finished.
 This will also make sure you’re using social media the way you want – to connect with friends or get updates on your favorite band – without letting what other people are posting take over.

-3. Use other people’s posts as inspiration rather than comparison.
-Seeing other people broadcast their successes and post magazine-perfect moments of their lives might make your daily life pale in comparison.
-But remember that these moments aren’t representative of someone’s whole life, and the person posting them is probably struggling with a lot of the same things you are.
-Looking at these posts as inspiration for you to work toward your own goals, rather than directly comparing your daily life to their Instagram, is a healthier way to view posts on social media.
-It’s also good to be selective about who you follow.
-If someone’s posts consistently make you feel bad about yourself or get you frustrated, then consider unfriending or unfollowing that person.
+3. View Other People’s Posts as Inspiration Rather than a Comparison.
+Seeing other people broadcast their successes and post picture-perfect moments might make your daily life appear pale in comparison.
+But remember that these moments aren’t representative of someone’s whole life, and the person posting them is probably struggling with a lot of the same issues you are.
+Looking at these posts as inspiration to work toward your own goals, rather than directly comparing your life to their Instagram, is a healthier way to use social media.
+It’s also helpful to be selective about who you follow.
+If someone’s posts consistently make you feel bad about yourself or leave you frustrated, then consider unfriending or unfollowing that person.

-4. Think before posting.
-Likewise, think about what you’re sending out to the world.
+4. Think Before Posting.
+Really think about what you’re sending out to the world.
 Before you hit send on a post, consider whether it’s spreading positivity.
-You can help make your feed an encouraging place to be by avoiding trolls or online arguments and fostering a community of support and positivity among your friends or followers – at least on your page.
+You can help make your feed an encouraging place by avoiding trolls or online arguments and fostering a community of support and positivity among your friends or followers.

-5. Put your mental health first.
-Check in with yourself and if you’re feeling down, maybe go outside for a walk or grab coffee with a friend rather than spending time online.
-If getting notifications throughout the day makes you feel stressed or anxious then it would be a good idea to delete the social media apps from your phone or disable push notifications, so you only see alerts when you sign in manually.
+5. Put your Mental Health First.
+Check in with yourself before using social media.
+If you’re feeling down, maybe go outside for a walk or grab coffee with a friend rather than spending time online.
+If receiving notifications throughout the day makes you feel stressed or anxious then it’s a good idea to delete social media apps from your phone or disable push notifications, so you only see alerts when you sign in manually.

-Being on social media can help enhance your life, but it can also easily become an additional stressor, and potentially exacerbate symptoms of anxiety or depression.
-Using some of these tips can help you create healthy social media habits that create balance in your life, protect your mental health, and make your social media use a positive force rather than a negative one.
+Using social media can help enhance your life, but also carries the potential to quickly become an additional stressor, and possibly exacerbate symptoms of anxiety or depression.
+Using these tips can help you form healthy social media habits that create balance in your life, protect your mental health, and make your social media use a positive force rather than a negative one.

-If you feel that social media is impacting your mood more than it should, and taking a break isn’t helping you find relief, then consider reaching out and speaking with someone.
+If you feel that social media is impacting your mood more than it should, and taking a break isn’t helping you find relief, consider reaching out and speaking with a trained mental health professional.
 If you aren’t sure who to talk to or how to start the conversation, you can take a free, anonymous online screening that will provide you with more information about how you’re feeling and connect you with local resources.